The Biker's Rules

 And I felt every feeling in the book.
 The increased heartbeat, the butterflies, the sweaty palms.
 I thought for sure he was the one.

-But fate laughed in my face — turns out the boy Logan started a lifetime BFF friendship with was the same obnoxious boy who helped Kiara out of the hole at the haunted house; the boy who gave me his jacket cause I was cold; and the boy I would learn to hate.
-And I mean passionately HATE.
+But fate laughed in my face — turns out the boy Logan started a lifetime BFF friendship with was the same boy who helped Kiara out of the hole at the haunted house and the same boy who gave me his jacket cause I was cold.
+But he wasn’t sweet anymore … he turned into an obnoxious, arrogant asshole.

-Who knew that hate feels disturbingly the same as love … your stomach flips and twists; your heart rate increases way over the limit of normal; you get drunk and high on adrenaline; obsessive thoughts, and behaviors cloud your mind; and you feel out of control.
+Who knew that hate feels disturbingly the same as love … your stomach flips and twists; your heart rate increases way over the limit of normal; you get drunk and high on adrenaline; obsessive thoughts and behaviors cloud your mind; and you feel out of control.

 I quickly fold it and stuff it into my bag.
 To burn later.
 Probably.